Assembling Solid Wood Furniture

 Wood Kilns

-Some factories may not have all the kiln wood drying on-site and that is OK, but if you do not see any kilns or if you take a factory tour and do not see the kilns then you need to ask them where do they get their kiln-dried wood from and how do they control the wood moisture.
-This is a very important and key question when you are manufacturing solid wood furniture.
+Some factories may not have all the kiln wood drying on-site, and that is OK, but if you do not see any kilns or if you take a factory tour and do not see the kilns, then you need to ask them where do they get their kiln-dried wood from and how do they control the wood moisture.
+This is an essential and key question when you are manufacturing solid wood furniture.

 Does the Factory Know How To Join the Wood?

-Next to controlling the wood moisture, you also want to be sure that they know how to properly join the wood together.
+Next to controlling the wood moisture, you also want to ensure they know how to join the wood together properly.
 Most solid wood will need to be joined together.
-There are several ways it can be joined but some of the more common ones are:
+There are several ways it can be joined, but some of the more common ones are:

-The Finger joint is where the wood is sliced in such a way that it joins like two sets of fingers put together.
+The Finger joint is where the wood is sliced so that it joins like two sets of fingers put together.
 This kind of joining is also known as a comb joint.
-To do a finger joint the factory must have the machines to make this kind of joining of the wood.
+To do a finger joint, the factory must have the machines to make this kind of joining of the wood.

-The reason they do this kind of joining is because it is usually much stronger than a butt joints.
-The advantage is that with a finger joint you have a very strong bond that will strength the wood itself.
+The reason they do this kind of joining is because it is usually much stronger than butt joints.
+The advantage is that with a finger joint, you have a very strong bond that will strengthen the wood itself.

 The disadvantage is, that depending on your finish, the finger joint can sometimes show on the surface of the furniture.
 This could hurt the design of your overall piece.